yugabyte/yugabyte-db/docs/README.md

 ### What is this repository for? ###

-* Quick summary

-Our docs are based on the Hugo framework and using the Material Docs theme
+Our docs are based on the Hugo framework and are using the Material Docs theme

 ** Hugo framework: http://gohugo.io/overview/introduction/